 Families applying to register a child in the SPS or submitting a change of address must demonstrate Somerville residency by submitting one document from each of two categories listed on registration overview.

 The Somerville Public Schools reserves the right to request additional documents and/or to conduct an investigation.
 Because residency may change during the school year, school officials may require verification of residency at any time.
 Families who change residency during the year must report such change immediately to the Principal of each school in which their children are enrolled, and must provide verification of continued Somerville residency upon request.

 What if I don't have the required proofs of residency at the time of registration?

 All new applicants must submit three required proofs of residency.
-Applicants who do not have the required documents will be asked to return to the PIC with the appropriate materials before beginning the registration process.
-PIC staff will not accept any substitutions for items on the list of acceptable proofs of residency.
+Applicants who do not have the required documents will be asked to return to the Enrollment Office (formerly the Parent Information Center) with the appropriate materials before beginning the registration process.
+Enrollment Office staff will not accept any substitutions for items on the list of acceptable proofs of residency.